Fine Feathers (play): Synopsis

 Bob Reynolds, earning $25 a week, occupies a bungalow on Staten Island which he is trying hard to own.
-His wife has had five years of domestic drudgery, as she calls it when John Brand, Bob's old classmate, but now a rich and unscrupulous man of affairs, proposes to put $40,000 into the young man's purse provided he will certified to the use of an inferior grade cement in the building of a large water dam.
+His wife has had five years of domestic drudgery, as she calls it when John Brand, Bob's old classmate, but now a rich and unscrupulous man of affairs, proposes to put $40,000 into the young man's purse provided he will certify to the use of an inferior grade cement in the building of a large water dam.

 Bob lightly rejects the proposition but Mrs. Reynolds enters into a secret understanding with Brand to use her influence with her husband to earn the $40,000 after plainly telling Bob that he is a fool for scorning such an offer.
 When Bob still adheres to his resolution, he is anon confronted by the issue either of losing his ambitious wife or subscribing to Brand's terms, and he yields.

 Five years later the Reynolds are living in a fashionable house on Long Island, but Bob is paying the wages of his sin.
 He has speculated, lost and must make good a check of $10,000 against an overdrawn account.
 In a frenzy of liquor he accuses Brand of having ruined him and demands more money on penalty of dragging him to jail.
-Brand taunts him with the threat that Mrs. Reynolds will also be drawn into the vortex of ruin, if he persists in exposing things, but on second thought protects Bobs check.
+Brand taunts him with the threat that Mrs. Reynolds will also be drawn into the vortex of ruin, if he persists in exposing things, but on second thought protects Bob's check.
 The desperate condition of things has finally opened to the wife's mind to the consequences of the dishonesty to which she has sacrificed her husband, and now, willing to begin life all over, they are rejoicing in the news that the threatened arrest has been averted, when the information comes that the dam built of the defective cement has been swept away and the lives of a whole community have been destroyed.
 This hastens the climax.

-In a graphic scene, the remorse stricken husband prepares his wife for what is to come.
+In a graphic scene, the remorse-stricken husband prepares his wife for what is to come.
 He takes the telephone and rings up the police station directing that an officer be sent to his house address.
 The electric lights are extinguished in a flash, the sharp report of a pistol rings out and the wife sinks into the divan with a heart rending moan.